Chinese tea culture: Chinese tea ceremony

-The tea ceremony or 'Cha Dao' (茶道) is a typical Chinese activity involving the ceremonial preparation and presentation of tea.
+The Chinese tea ceremony (which may be called chadao 茶道, "the way of tea") is a typical Chinese activity involving the formal preparation and presentation of tea.
 It has held great cultural significance in China for over a thousand years.
-The important role of ceremony in Chinese culture is exemplified by the claim of the authors of Tea and Tea drinking: China's outstanding contribution to the mankind that, “The word ‘ceremony’ (Li, 礼) is the basis or gene of Chinese culture and the first syllable of Chinese civilization, as it says ‘Of all things, courtesy comes first’ (万事礼为先).”
+The important role of ceremony in Chinese culture is exemplified by the claim of the authors of Tea and Tea drinking: China's outstanding contribution to the mankind that, "The word 'ceremony' (Li, 礼) is the basis or gene of Chinese culture and the first syllable of Chinese civilization, as it says 'Of all things, courtesy comes first' (万事礼为先)."
+The Chinese tea ceremony grew in popularity in the Tang dynasty, reaching its peak in the Song dynasty.